 - FACT: All major religions in the United States support organ donation and view it as a final act of love and generosity.

-- FACT: In most cases, the full range of funeral services is available after organ donation, including open-casket viewings and cremation.
+- FACT: In many cases, the full range of funeral services is available after organ and tissue donation, including open-casket viewings and cremation.

-- FACT: The donor’s family pays for medical care prior to organ recovery, and for funeral expenses.
+- FACT: The donor’s family pays for medical care prior to organ and tissue recovery, and for funeral expenses.
+They do not pay any of the costs associated with donation.